xk2800/Run-Bot-Discord-Bot-/README.md

 ## Adding new message
 $new <new message>

-## List all messages manully added
+## List all messages manually added
 $list

 ## Delete added messages